 36. Red Double Decker Buses

 The first London bus service began in 1823.
-Competition in the bus market became strong so one organisation, the London General Omnibus Company, decided to paint their buses red to stand out from the crowd.
-This was obviously a very smart move as of course all buses in London today are red.
-The design of the buses has been modernised over the years but the general look and feel are quite similar.
-Again, London’s buses are filled with both locals and tourists.
+Competition in the bus market became strong so one organisation, the London General Omnibus Company, decided to paint their buses red to stand out.
+This was a very smart move as of course all buses in London today are red.

 37. Black Cabs